hrushikeshrv/guimath/docs/installation-usage.md

 </script>
 ```

-The API provided by the GuiMath instance is documented in [GuiMath Instance documentation]({% link api/guimath-instance.md %}).
+The API provided by the GUIMath instance is documented in [GUIMath Instance documentation]({% link api/guimath-instance.md %}).